 - All degree requirements, general and your specific, must be fulfilled prior to graduation.

 - Notify the Graduation Office immedicately of any change in your graduation status.

 If you need a replacement diploma, please fill out the Replacement Diploma Application.

 Graduation Coursework and Requirement Deadlines

-All coursework for undergraduate degrees must be completed and grades submitted (including incomplete grade removals) by the Monday following commencement.
+All coursework for undergraduate degrees must be completed and grades submitted (incomplete grade removals are due on the Friday before exams begin for graduating students) by the Monday following commencement.

 Students taking coursework at other colleges must have the official transcript sent to the Academic Services - Graduation Office, P. O. Box 5097, Cookeville, TN 38505 no later than 2 weeks after the graduation date.

 Any transcripts received late will be considered for the next semester's graduation.